-L. Paraneoplastic Neurological Syndrome (off-label) (must meet all):
+M. Paraneoplastic Neurological Syndrome (off-label) (must meet all):

 - 1. Diagnosis of one of the following subtypes of paraneoplastic neurological syndrome (a or b): - a.
-Opsoclonus-myoclonus syndrome; - b.
+Opsoclonus-myoclonus syndrome (OMS); - b.
 Anti-NMDA encephalitis; - 2.
 Prescribed by or in consultation with a neurologist, neuromuscular specialist, or oncologist; - 3.
-For opsoclonus-myoclonus syndrome: Failure of at least one systemic corticosteroid (e.g., prednisone) at up to maximally indicated doses, unless clinically significant adverse effects are experienced or all are contraindicated; - 4.
-Member meets one of the following (a or b): - a.
-Request is for Gammagard unless there is a specific health plan-preferred immune globulin product; - b.
-Failure of Gammagard (or health plan-preferred immune globulin product) unless contraindicated or clinically significant adverse effects are experienced; Immune globulin products are generally interchangeable and it is at the health plan's discretion to prefer a clinically appropriate alternative product based on the time of request - 5.
-Request meets one of the following (a, b, c, or d) [Note: for adults, calculate dosing based on TBW or IBW, whichever is less.
+For opsoclonus-myoclonus syndrome: Failure of at least one systemic corticosteroid (e.g., prednisone) at up to maximally indicated doses, unless clinically significant adverse effects are experienced or all are contraindicated;^ - $^{\wedge}$ For Illinois HIM requests, the step therapy requirements above do not apply as of 1/1/2026 per IL HB 5395 - 4.
+Member meets one of the following (a, b, c, or d):\

+\For Illinois HIM requests, the step therapy requirements below do not apply as of 1/1/2026 per IL HB 5395 - a.
+Request is for Gammagard or Gamunex-C unless there is a specific health planpreferred\ immune globulin product; - b.
+Failure of Gammagard and Gamunex-C (or health plan-preferred\ immune globulin product); - c.
+Member has intolerance or contraindication to Gammagard and Gamunex-C (or health plan-preferred\ immune globulin product), or if Gammagard and Gamunex-C (or health plan-preferred\ immune globulin product) are both unavailable due to shortage, member must use Gammaked, unless contraindicated or clinically significant adverse effects are experienced; - d.
+Gammagard (or health plan-preferred\ immune globulin product), Gamunex-C, and Gammaked, are all unavailable due to shortage, and request is for an immune globulin product other than those listed; - \Immune globulin products are generally interchangeable and it is at the health plan's discretion to prefer a clinically appropriate alternative product based on the time of request

+- 5. Request meets one of the following (a, b, c, or d) [Note: for adults, calculate dosing based on TBW or IBW, whichever is less.
 For obese members, use adjBW.
 (See Appendix F for weight-based dosing calculations.)]: - a.
 Dose does not exceed 2 g per kg IV per month; - b.
 Dose does not exceed 0.4 g per kg IV per day; - c.
 Dose does not exceed 200 mg per kg SC per week; - d.
 Dose is supported by practice guidelines or peer-reviewed literature for the relevant off-label use (prescriber must submit supporting evidence).